saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

          "id":"286c0fbb0cb644c4a012d505b8a0a1ac",
          "org_id":"c064890612424e34a12fca98ce4f32c6"
       },
-      "name":"Android.SauceLabs.Mobile.Sample.app.2.3.0.apk",
+      "name":"script.sh",
       "upload_timestamp":1593450387,
       "etag":"0cf189b1c4c17a56656ada5e2d75cd51",
-      "kind":"android",
+      "kind":"other",
       "group_id":2807,
-      "metadata":{
-         "identifier":"com.swaglabsmobileapp",
-         "name":"Swag Labs Mobile App",
-         "version":"2.3.0",
-         "icon":"<long-serial-number>",
-         "version_code":13,
-         "min_sdk":16,
-         "target_sdk":28
-      },
+      "metadata":null,
       ...
       }
    }
 }
 ```

 Then the file_id would be "id":"379c301a-199c-4b40-ad45-4a95e5f30a3a".
-If you're unsure of the id of an existing app, you can use the [endpoint](/dev/api/storage/#get-app-storage-files), along with the necessary parameters to find the desired application.
+If you're unsure of the id of an existing file, you can use the [endpoint](/dev/api/storage/#get-app-storage-files), along with the necessary parameters to find the desired file.

 :::tip File Name instead of File ID

-You can also use the app `name` field from the storage API in the `app` capability.
-This approach is particularly useful if you uploaded your build to Application Storage via a CI pipeline, and you either don't know the `id`, or you do not wish to perform JSON parsing in order to retrieve the `id`.
-The `filename` field also includes [any supported file that can be uploaded to application storage](#accepted-file-types).
+You can also use the file `name` field from the storage API in the `app` capability.
+This approach is particularly useful if you uploaded your build to the File Storage via a CI pipeline, and you either don't know the `id`, or you do not wish to perform JSON parsing in order to retrieve the `id`.
+The `filename` field also includes [any supported file that can be uploaded to file storage](#accepted-file-types).

-Example of uploading an Android .apk file:
+Example of using a shell script (.sh) file that has been uploaded to the [File Storage](/dev/api/storage/):

 <Tabs
 groupId="lang-ex"